Gold by the Inch: Part 3

 The narrator makes a point of not contacting Thong right away until he sees him one night past weekend walk into the same bar the narrator is at with three friends.
 Thong's commitment to the narrator is suspect.
 The narrator moves into Thong's house but he sleeps separately from Thong on an entirely different floor.
 In general, Thong becomes more and more distant and less and less affectionate.
 As jealousy takes over the narrator, he spirals into a stronger and stronger drug addiction.
 At some point, the narrator and Thong bump into each other at a bar and through the translation of another friend, Thong breaks up with the narrator.
 Eventually, the narrator moves out of Thong's house.
 Luk and friends try to help the narrator recover from his breakup.
 In the end, the narrator realizes that in the end, he is just an American doing things in Thailand he would be unable to do back home.
 Though he tries to play this off as something that makes him invincible, in the end the narrator seems to realize that his trip is done, and he needs to return home though where home is the book does not specify.

 Characters

 Narrator

-Nameless protagonist born in Penang, Malaysia that grew up in New York and travels to Thailand and Malaysia after visiting his dying father in Honolulu.
+Nameless protagonist born in Penang, Malaysia, who grew up in New York and travels to Thailand and Malaysia after visiting his dying father in Honolulu.

 Thong

 A male prostitute who sparks the narrator's love interest.
-While the narrator appears at times to have legitimate feelings for him, Thong makes it explicitly clear to him several times that he is interested in the narrators personal finances.
+While the narrator appears at times to have legitimate feelings for him, Thong makes it explicitly clear to him several times that he is interested in the narrator's personal finances.